 In the mid 1500’s Geneva became a gathering place for those who wanted to return Christianity to its biblical foundations.
 Under the leadership of John Calvin scholars, ministers, and concerned students gathered to compare all they believed and practiced with God’s word as preserved in Scripture.

 The Genevan Institute for Reformed Studies was founded to continue that practice in our own period of history.
 It started as a weekly class hosted by a local church in Pinellas County, Florida.
 Our desire is to apply God’s word to our own lives and to the world around us.
-Our goal is to reform (reshape) our lives to fit the mold that our Creator has given us in his written word.
+The Institute’s goal is to reform (reshape) our beliefs and lives to fit the mold our Creator has given us in his written word.

 Statement of Faith

 The Institute fully subscribes to the system of truth known historically as the Reformed Faith.
 That faith is expressed in the standards of the Westminster Assembly and the Three Forms of Unity.

 In keeping with those confessions and catechisms, the Institute’s only standard in matters of faith and practice is the inerrent Holy Scriptures commonly received as canon by Christ’s church as it rests upon the Apostolic foundation (Ephesians 2:20).

 The Genevan Institute for Reformed Studies is dedicated to the study and propagation of God’s revealed truth.